Databricks Connect for R

 To complete this tutorial, you must meet the following requirements:

-• Your target Databricks workspace and cluster must meet the requirements for Cluster configuration for Databricks Connect.
+• Your target Databricks workspace and cluster must meet the requirements for Compute configuration for Databricks Connect.

 • You must have your cluster ID available.
 To get your cluster ID, in your workspace, click Compute on the sidebar, and then click your cluster’s name.
 In your web browser’s address bar, copy the string of characters between clusters and configuration in the URL.